 "I'm calling on the Supreme Leader of North Korea or as I call him 'Kim', to do me a solid and cut Kenneth Bae loose," Rodman said on Twitter.
 He later called the tweet a direct response to a Seattle Times editorial that dared him to ask Kim for the release if the two are really buddies.

-Bae is a tour operator who was arrested in North Korea in November. sentenced him last week for unspecified "hostile acts" against the state.
+Bae is a tour operator who was arrested in North Korea in November.
+The North's Supreme Court sentenced him last week for unspecified "hostile acts" against the state.
 In a foreign ministry statement on Sunday, North Korea said the 44-year-old Washington state man entered the country with a disguised identity.

 Bae is at least the sixth American detained in North Korea since 2009.
 The others eventually were deported or released, some after trips to Pyongyang by prominent Americans – including former US presidents Bill Clinton and Jimmy Carter.